JiaqihuangJacky/Prison-Break-Project/README.md

+### Prison Break project
+A model prison database, which written in C++ with different data structure.
+Designed a crawler with C++ to crawl different categories of the criminals’ information

      ######   ######   ######   ######   ######   ##  ##
      ##   #   ##    #    ##     ##       #    #   ### ##
      ######   ######     ##     ######   #    #   ## ###